Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/basics/translation_rotation_scale.rst

 Edge Data
 ---------

-When an edge is selected, the following options are available. more buttons appear:
+When an edge is selected, the following options are available.
+More buttons appear:

 Bevel Weight
    See :ref:`Edge bevel weight <modeling-edges-bevel-weight>`.